exercism/julia/CONTRIBUTING.md

 ## Tools

-You'll need Julia 1.0 or higher in order to contribute to the _code_ in this repository.
+You'll need the latest LTS release of Julia (or any newer version) in order to contribute to the _code_ in this repository.

 ### Fetch configlet